Handley Page Halifax: Origins

-During July 1937, Handley Page was instructed to redesign the HP56 to use a four-engine arrangement, instead of the original twin-engine configuration; by this point, the Vulture had already been suffering from reliability and performance problems.
-The rival Avro 679 proceeded into service as the Avro Manchester powered by a pair of Vulture engines, but was only built in limited quantities after suffering substantially from engine-related difficulties.
+During July 1937, Handley Page was instructed to redesign the H.P.56 to use four engines.
+The Vulture had already been suffering reliability and performance problems.
+The rival Avro 679 proceeded into service as the Avro Manchester powered by a pair of Vulture engines, but was only built in limited quantities after suffering substantially from engine trouble.
 The four-engine redesign increased its wingspan from 88 ft to 99 ft and added 13000 lb of weight.
-In September 1937, the Ministry specified the use of four Rolls-Royce Merlin engines; according to aviation author Phillip J. R. Moyes, this redesign to four Merlin engines had been done "much against the company's wishes".
+In September 1937, the Ministry specified the use of four Rolls-Royce Merlin engines; according to aviation author Phillip J. R. Moyes, this redesign to four Merlin engines was done "much against the company's wishes".

-Towards the end of the year, a full mock-up of the design was assessed; production of a pair of HP57 prototypes commenced in March 1938.
+Towards the end of the year, a full-size mock-up was assessed and production of a pair of H.P.57 prototypes commenced in March 1938.
 Further design modifications resulted in the definitive aircraft, now considerably enlarged and powered by four 1280 hp Rolls-Royce Merlin X engines.
-Such was the promise of the new model that, in January 1938, the RAF chose to place their first production order for the type, ordering 100 Mk.I Halifaxes "off the drawing board", at which point the serials which had already been assigned to HP56 were switched to HP57.
+Such was the promise of the new model that, in January 1938, the RAF chose to place their first production order for the type, ordering 100 Mk.I Halifaxes "off the drawing board", at which point the serials which had already been assigned to the H.P.56 were switched to the H.P.57.

 Prototypes

 The first prototype was built at Handley Page's facility in Cricklewood, London, It was then dismantled and transported by road to RAF Bicester (the nearest non-operational RAF airfield with suitable facilities) for reassembly.
-On 25 October 1939, the maiden flight of the first prototype Halifax, serial number L7244, was performed by chief test pilot Jim Cordes with E A 'Ginger' Wright as flight test observer; during this flight, the undercarriage remained locked down as an extra safety precaution.

-On 17 August 1940, the first flight of the second prototype, L7245, now complete with full armament and operationally-representative equipment, was performed by Cordes from Radlett Aerodrome.
-The HP57 was given the service name Halifax upon its acceptance.
-This name followed the practice of naming heavy bombers after major towns – in this case, Halifax in the West Riding of Yorkshire.
+The first flight of the first prototype Halifax, serial number L7244, was performed by chief test pilot Jim Cordes with E A 'Ginger' Wright as flight test observer on 25 October 1939.
+During this flight, the undercarriage was locked down as a safety precaution.
+On 17 August 1940, the first flight of the second prototype, L7245, now complete with full armament and operational equipment, was made from Radlett Aerodrome.
+The H.P.57 was given the service name Halifax upon acceptance.
+This name followed the practice of naming heavy bombers after major towns, which in this case was Halifax in Yorkshire.
 In September 1941, a production Halifax Mk.I participated in an official naming ceremony of the type, officiated by Lord Halifax and Lady Halifax.